 If you need a faster, gigabit-friendly DOCSIS 3.1 modem or a cable modem that includes a built-in wireless router, you’ll need to spend more.
 Modems in this price range come with a lot more features, and gigabit speeds are unquestionably faster, so if you’re looking to upgrade your connectivity speed or your wireless network, the investment may be worth it.

 Use an independent internet speed-testing tool to get a sense of the speed of your internet connection.
-Most ISPs will direct you to their own proprietary internet speed-testing tools, but we recommend not taking their word for it and getting unbiased results.
+Most ISPs will direct you to their own proprietary internet speed-testing tools, but they may be biased.
 Run internet speed tests at a time when no one else on your network is using the internet, and compare results from different speed-testing websites; this will give you a sense of how fast your internet connection is so you can make sure to buy the appropriate cable modem.

 Remember that your ISP ultimately sets the limit for how fast your internet connection is based on your subscription.
 Your internet speeds are affected by a variety of factors, but the two most important ones are what internet speeds you pay for and what internet speeds your cable modem can support.
 If you’re paying for speeds that your current modem doesn’t support, that’s the best time to upgrade your cable modem.
 (Conversely, if your ISP speeds are on the low side, buying a new cable modem won’t solve that problem; you’ll need to upgrade your account.)
 For more information about what speeds you’re paying for, check your ISP billing statements.